ibm-client-engineering/solution-template-gatsby/README.md

 1. Use this template to create a new repository in the ibm-client-engineering Open Solutions Library.

-    Make sure you follow the naming convention: solution-[insert solution name].
+    Make sure you follow the naming convention: solution-[insert-solution-name].

 2. Clone your new repository to your local machine.

+3. Make initial changes to `gatsby-config.js`.

+   Open the `gatsby-config.js` file in a code editor and update the following according to the naming convention:

+       - pathPrefix
+       - start_url
+       - base-url

+   Update the `siteMetadata` fields and the `name` fields with the name of your solution which will be populated across the website.

-3. Start developing by running the site locally.
+5. Start developing by running the site locally.

     Navigate into your directory with `cd solution-<solution name>`.